Michael Speciale

 In April 2017 Representative Speciale along with Representatives Larry Pittman and Carl Ford filed a bill in the N.C.
 General Assembly that says gay marriage is not valid in North Carolina.
 The bill, H.B.
 780, claimed the U.S. Supreme Court ruling that allows gay marriage is not valid in North Carolina.
 The bill stated, "…the United States Supreme Court overstepped its constitutional bounds when it struck down Section 6 of Article XIV of the North Carolina Constitution in its Obergefell v.
 Hodges decision of 2015…" and also says that the Supreme Court ruling "…exceeds the authority of the Court relative to the decree of Almighty God that 'a man shall leave his father and his mother and hold fast to his wife, and they shall become one flesh' (Genesis 2:24, ESV) and abrogates the clear meaning and understanding of marriage in all societies throughout prior history…" Had the bill passed, marriages of the same gender performed outside North Carolina would also not recognized.
 House Speaker Tim Moore released a statement Wednesday on the Uphold Historical Marriage Act that said, "There are strong constitutional concerns with this legislation given that the U.S. Supreme Court has firmly ruled on the issue, therefore House Bill 780 will be referred to the House Rules Committee and will not be heard."

-Speciale sponsored a bill in 2018 supporting arming teachers.
+Speciale sponsored a bill in 2018 supporting arming teachers. and is a huge proponent of measle fires.